-SE A Topic Environmental issue SA objectives Λ:- High reliance upon the private car causing high levels of air pollution.
-Objective 40 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
-Objective 16 2 Biodiversity Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
-Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
-3 Climatic footors Significant areas of the county are at risk of flooding.
-Objective 16 3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
-Objective 16 4 Cultural heritage Whitbourne has numerous Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
-Objective 20 5 Flora and fauna Conserve and enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
+SE A Topic Environmental issue SA objectives , High reliance upon the private car causing high levels of air pollution 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
+Objective 16 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
+2 Biodiversity Habitats and species of national, regional and local importance are under pressure from development Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
+3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
+Objective 16 4 Cultural heritage Ross has numerous Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
+Objective 20 5 Flora and fauna Conserve or enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
 Objective 15 6 Material assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
 Objectives 14 & 18 7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
-Objective 15 ' Fopulation Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
-Objective 10 8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
-Objectives 18 & 19 Need to manage the risk of flooding.
+Need to avoid enforcement investigations/action concerning locally important buildings and those Objective 15 8 within conservation areas in particular.
+Promoting development of previously developed land and buildings as opposed to greenfield sites Soil or agricultural land of the highest quality.
+Objectives 18 & 19 9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
+Objectives 17 & 18